Sander2222/sa_saltyhud/README.md

 # Redesign Saltychat Hud

 This is a ESX 1.1 money hud with a saltychat speak-system.
+This includes a radio and a speak icon with saltychat synced.

 # installation